 Student dependants who require their own cover but are unable to afford it at this time will still be able to take out their own cover. health.com.au can then apply a hardship suspension straight away.
 A minimum of one-day premium payment is required.
 We’ll also waive the minimum suspension period, so they’re able to reactivate at any time.

 What if I have a pre-booked hospital admission or ongoing hospital treatment?

 If you have a pre-booked hospital admission or ongoing hospital treatment, we’d recommend checking in with your doctor and hospital before your admission, to make sure you have the most up-to-date information.

 Should I keep my cover?

 Private hospital cover is complicated, and there’s more to it than just elective surgery.
 If you are able to, maintaining your private hospital cover is always a good idea, even at a time like this.
-There may be an even greater backlog of elective surgeries when services eventually return to normal.
+Due to previous elective surgery caps, there may be a greater backlog in the public system.

 Lifetime Health Cover (LHC) loading allows you to drop private hospital cover for a maximum of 1,094 days in your lifetime without incurring a LHC loading penalty.
 If you decide to suspend your hospital policy instead of cancel, your LHC loading won’t be impacted.

 However, there can be tax implications to dropping private hospital cover.
 If you earn more than $90,000 (single) or $180,000 (family, couple) cancelling your private health insurance hospital cover could mean paying extra tax.
 It really depends on your individual circumstances, so getting some independent financial advice is always a good idea.
 An alternative option is to either suspend your cover or temporarily change to a lower cover to reduce your premium.